Virtual Learning Environments, Gamification and Compelling User Experiences: The New Triad for Training Design

 Fee: Members - No fee, Non-members - $50.00

-Dial-in information will be sent via email to participants.
-For questions, please contact Sarah Cooper at firstname.lastname@example.org
+Dial-in information will be sent via email to participants 48 hours in advance.
+There is a second step process for registering to the platform, GoToWebinar.
+For questions, please contact Amanda Young at email@example.com

 TO REGISTER: In order to register for this event, you must first log in.
 Members, please log in using your member credentials.
 Not a member?
 That's ok - you can still register for an event by creating an account free of charge.